spinnaker/spinnaker.github.io/community/contributing/submitting.md

 {% include toc %}

 ## Before You Begin
 We prefer small, well tested pull requests.

-Please refer to [Contributing to Spinnaker](http://spinnaker.io/online_docs/community/contributing_guidelines.html) and [On Collaborative Development](http://spinnaker.io/documentation/collab_dev.html).
+Note that we are unlikely to accept pull requests that add features without prior discussion.
+The best way to propose a feature is to first [open an issue](https://github.com/spinnaker/spinnaker/issues/new), ping the [#dev channel](https://spinnakerteam.slack.com/messages/C0DPVDMQE/) in slack and discuss your ideas before implementing them.

+## When you initiate a Pull Request from Github

+* Provide a descriptive title for your changes.
+* Add inline code comments to changes that might not be obvious.
+* Squash your commits when you first submit your PR, and again when it's ready to be merged.
+It's much easier to review incremental changes to feedback when the commits are kept separate.

+## Commit Message Conventions

 Please follow the following conventions in your git commit messages.

-## Commit Message Conventions

 Once you've implemented a bug fix or feature, it's time to submit a patch to Spinnaker.
 In order to track and summarize the changes happening in Spinnaker, we use a changelog automation tool called [clog](https://github.com/clog-tool/clog-cli) which scrapes information from commit messages.
 We follow the ['conventional'](https://github.com/conventional-changelog/conventional-changelog/blob/a5505865ff3dd710cf757f50530e73ef0ca641da/conventions/angular.md) commit message format.